 DONALDSONVILLE, La.
-(CN) – More than a dozen plaintiffs in Donaldsonville, a small town southeast of Baton Rouge, are asking for class certification in a lawsuit brought due to toxins in their drinking water.
+(CN) – More than a dozen plaintiffs in Donaldsonville, a small town southeast of Baton Rouge, are asking for class certification in a lawsuit over toxins in their drinking water.

 Lead plaintiff Horace Dorsey and 15 others say in a March 3 lawsuit filed in Ascension Parish District Court that privately run Peoples Water Service of Donaldsonville failed to take action or report chlorine dioxide levels four to five times the standard in the water supply.

 Tests over a six-month period, from September 2015 until March 2016, showed dangerously high levels of the chemical, and yet nothing was done, and the public was not notified, the lawsuit says.

 Finally, on March 22, 2016, Donaldsonville Mayor Leroy Sullivan called a “state of emergency,” and urged the town’s residents not to drink the water after the state Department of Health and Hospitals announced Peoples Water had not disclosed chlorine dioxide levels were four to five times the standard set by the Environmental Protection Agency.